nolar/kopf/docs/admission.rst

 For production, a properly generated certificate should be used.
 The CA, if not specified, is assumed to be in the default trust chain.
-This applies to all servers: `kopf.WebhookServer`, `kopf.WebhookK3dServer`, etc.
+This applies to all servers:
+:class:`kopf.WebhookServer`, :class:`kopf.WebhookK3dServer`, etc.

 .. code-block:: python